Apple's AirPods are up to 17 percent off on Amazon

-There has never been a better time to score some new AirPods.
-Ahead of Apple’s September 12th evert, the company has discontinued its wireless earbuds on Amazon Canada.
+There has never been a better time to score a pair of Apple’s AirPods.

+Ahead of the tech giant’s September 12th event, the company has discounted several of its wireless earbuds on Amazon Canada.

 Here are the deals:

-- Apple AirPods (2nd Gen) for $149 (save 17%)
+- Apple AirPods (2nd-Gen) for $149 (save 17%)

-- Apple AirPods (3rd Gen) with Lightning Charging Case for $199.99 (save 13%)
+- Apple AirPods (3rd-Gen) with Lightning Charging Case for $199.99 (save 13%)

 - Apple AirPods Max for $689.99 (save 11%)